Notary Surety Bond

 Differences between state requirements

 The laws which govern the notary bond business vary from one state to another.
 In most states when a notary does not perform their duties, they are required by law to pay for the losses.
-In Pennsylvania the amount to be paid out can be up to $10,000 which is sourced from the notary bond.
-The notary public performs acts pertaining to notarization only during the time when the bond is valid.
+In Pennsylvania, the amount to be paid out can be up to $10,000 which is sourced from the notary bond.
+The notary public performs acts about notarization only when the bond is valid.
 A notary public bond should be effected by an authorized insurance company.
 The notary bond in some states increases in value.
 The bond is a requirement for a notary bond business to be granted a license to operate in a specific state.
 A majority of the states do not require a notary business to have errors and omission insurance for them to operate legally.
 It is an option but the bond is a mandatory requirement in most states.

 What could happen if I’m not bonded as a notary?

 If you are not bonded as a notary some states will consider you to be operating illegally.
 The bond is supposed to cover individuals and the state against claims which may be filed on them.
-If there is no notary bond available when a claim is filled the individuals or state in which the notary business operates will not be protected.
-They will have to settle the claim from their own pocket meaning that they will be directly liable for the outcome of the claim.
+If there is no notary bond available when a claim is filed the individuals or state in which the notary business operates will not be protected.
+They will have to settle the claim from their pocket meaning that they will be directly liable for the outcome of the claim.

 Discussion on Errors and Omissions Insurance

 In the process of purchasing a bond, there are notary public errors and omissions insurance that are optionally applicable.
-Notary public E&O insurance protect the notaries when a client wants compensation that is financial because the notary made a mistake.
+Notary public E&O insurance protects the notaries when a client wants compensation that is financial because the notary made a mistake.
 The notary E&O insurance is structured in a way that protects professional and personal assets in case a mistake occurs during the notary process.
 It is important to consider this coverage even though it may be costlier than not having it.

 Why E&O important

-It is important to have the E&O insurance to safeguard all your assets from being taken away from you.
+It is important to have E&O insurance to safeguard all your assets from being taken away from you.
 It is essential to have peace of mind while working, therefore, acquire errors and emission insurance today so that you may guarantee yourself for paying any liabilities.
 The insurance is very affordable and will cost you pennies each day.
 The notary bond does not protect a state or an individual in case errors or omissions occur during the notarization process.

 The bond covers the public only if the surety company settles the claim however you are required to reimburse the surety company.
 E&O coverage is very affordable.
 It is determined based on the income levels of the notaries.
-It is very important because whatever the cost if you do not have notary public errors & omissions insurance when a lawsuit is filed against you the amount of money you will have to pay in terms of legal fees and other costs, will come from your own income.
+It is very important because whatever the cost if you do not have notary public errors & omissions insurance when a lawsuit is filed against you the amount of money you will have to pay in terms of legal fees and other costs, will come from your income.